Universal-Basic-Compute/stride/docs/presentation.md

 ## Getting Started

-1. Create your account at stride-ai.com
+1. Create your account at stridecoaching.ai
 2. Complete your personal assessment
 3. Set your first goal
 4. Begin your coaching journey